Faroe Islands Explorer

 - Photography stops at breathtaking cliffs, houses with grass-covered roof tops, horses munching the greenest grass you’ll ever see

-Prices are quoted per person in US$ based on two people sharing a twin room and one person in a single.
+Prices are “starting from” rates, shown in US$, based on two people sharing a twin room and one person in a single.
 Triple rooms are not available on this tour.
 Rates are subject to change based on currency fluctuations and the availability of the components of the tour.
+CA$ rates are available on request.

 007843 - W20